Apply to become a parish councillor

 If you do become a parish councillor you will have to sign up to the Code of Conduct.

-The best way to find out what it’s like to be a parish councillor is to talk to one of the existing councillors, or the Parish Clerk.
+The best way to find out what it’s like to be a parish councillor is to come along to one of the council meetings, talk to one of the existing councillors, or the Parish Clerk.